 The original will is required over a copy because of its reliability.
 The theory is that the original version of a document is less susceptible to being altered.
 Moreover, the authenticity of a last will and testament can be more easily verified when the original copy is presented to the court.

 A petition or application for probate is prepared.
 This is what technically is known as a pleading.
-A pleading is certain type of document submitted in court proceedings.
+A pleading is a certain type of document submitted in court proceedings.

 The petition requests that the court probate the will and appoint the person named in the will to serve as the executor of the estate.
-A last will and testament identifies the person that the creator of the instrument desires to serve as executor.
+The last will and testament identify the person that the creator of the instrument desires to serve as executor.
 In basic terms, the executor is the individual designated to ensure that the wishes of the person who created the will are carried out upon his or her death.

-Preliminary Steps to Probate an Estate without a Will
+Preliminary Steps to Probate an Estate Without a Will

-If a person dies with out a will, and the probate code in the state in which the death occurred requires the commencement of the probate process, the probate process must be commenced.
+If a person dies without a will, and the probate code in the state in which the death occurred requires the commencement of the probate process, the probate process must be commenced.
 As is the case with a will, the process takes place in the probate court in the county in which the individual without a will died.

 A petition or application for probate is prepared, in a manner relatively to similar to that which occurs when a will exists.
 However, the petition or application requests that the court appoint a personal representative or administrator for the estate of the person who passed away without a will.